intelygenz/codeconz-lighthouses-engine/README.md

 ### Visualizing and diagnosing a game

-To visualize and analyze the game, you can upload a JSON file from the `/output` folder to the [Lighthouses Game Visualizer](https://intelygenz.github.io/codeconz-lighthouses-engine/).
+To visualize and analyze the game, you can upload a JSON file from the `/output` folder to the [Game Visualizer](https://intelygenz.github.io/codeconz-lighthouses-engine/).
 This tool will help you check what your bot did during the game and how it performed.

 ### Customizing the game